scottoffen/fluenthttpclient/docs/docs/index.md

 # FluentHttpClient

 FluentHttpClient brings a modern, chainable API to [`HttpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient), turning verbose request setup into clean, expressive fluency.
 It handles headers, options, cookies, query parameters, conditional configurators, buffering, and *both* JSON/XML serialization and deserialization, along with success and failure handlers, all with minimal ceremony.
-It multitargets from **.NET Standard 2.0** all the way up through **.NET 10**, giving you broad compatibility across older runtimes and the latest platforms.
+It multitargets from **.NET Standard 2.0** all the way up through **.NET 10**, giving you broad compatibility across older runtimes and the latest platforms, with full Native AOT compatibility and strong-named assemblies.

 ## Compatibility Matrix